metanameEricRoss/Practicum_TeleChurn_Finalproject/README.md

 # Practicum_TeleChurn_FinalProject
 2nd. repo with an examples ive found or used. ( Resources_TeleChurn_FinalProject )

-This repo will be for my final project from practicum, The project is for a telecom marketing team on Churn.
+This repo will be for my final project from tripleten formally practicum, The project is for a telecom marketing team on Churn.

-I have noticed that most of the really great repos tend to have section for the diffrenet tasks.
-This makes working more streamlinned and structured.

 Layout for Repository.

 Loading and Processing Data

 Exploritry Data Analysis

-Features Selection and Engineering
+Features Processing

-Model Training and Test.
+Model Training and Testing.

 Model Selection.

-Conclusions:
+Conclusions.

 ::: For GitHub :::
 Learning to structure a Repositiry Correctly.